-CHICAGO -- The White Sox have 32 players who have worn their uniform and eventually been elected to the Hall of Fame.
+CHICAGO -- The White Sox have 34 players who have worn their uniform and eventually been elected to the Hall of Fame, with that number increasing by two when Minnie Miñoso and Jim Kaat were elected via the 16-member Golden Days Era Committee on Dec.
+5, 2021.
 But who are the franchise’s best players not in the Hall?
 Here’s a look at the top five, with a few others in consideration.

 To be eligible for this distinction, the player must be retired and currently eligible for the Hall of Fame ballot.
 And it’s not about greatest tenure with the White Sox, but there must be some connection.

 Miñoso was No. 1 on this list, and the super-talented Allen just missed joining him in leaving this list with 11 votes from the Golden Days Era Committee in 2021.
 He needed 12 for Hall of Fame selection.

 Allen hit 351 home runs, stole 133 bases and had a slash line of .292/.378/.534 over 15 seasons.
 The first baseman’s legacy with the White Sox was not exactly a long one, playing in 348 games over three years after coming to the White Sox on Dec.
 2, 1971, in a trade sending Tommy John and Steve Huntz to the Dodgers.
 But Allen's 1972 season, which is now one of five MVP performances in franchise history after Abreu, was dominant enough on its own.
 His spectacular performance, propelling the White Sox to an 87-67 record, helped bring the franchise back to life.